tom-howard/com2009/docs/labs/assignment1/part1.md

     ```
     ***

-    We have now granted permission for the file to be e**X**ecuted too:
+    We have now granted permission for the file to be e**x**ecuted too:

     ``` { .txt .no-copy }
     -rwxr-xr-x 1 student student 1125 MMM DD HH:MM publisher.py